 Advanced data structures and analysis of algorithms and their complexity.
-Trees, graphs, hashing, analysis of sorting algorithms, divide and conquer algorithms, dynamic programming, data structures for search and sort, development of complex abstract data types typically with an object-oriented approach.
+Trees, graphs, hashing, analysis of sorting algorithms, divide and conquer algorithms, dynamic programming, development of complex abstract data types typically with an object-oriented approach, an introduction to complexity theory.
 Prereq: CS 142 and MATH 175, or permission of the instructor; QL; D. Bunde